Yuqing-Liuu/Credit_Risk_Analysis_of_Counterparty/References.md

 # Bibliography

 Basel Committee on Banking Supervision.
-International Convergence of Capital Measurement and Capital Standards: A Revised Framework (Comprehensive Version).
-Bank for International Settlements.
-Basel 2006.
+(2011). *Basel III: A global regulatory framework for more resilient banks and banking systems*.
+Bank for International Settlements (BIS).

 Basel Committee on Banking Supervision.
-Basel III: A Global Regulatory Framework for More Resilient Banks and Banking Systems.
-Bank for International Settlements.
-Basel 2011.
+(2014). *The standardized approach for measuring counterparty credit risk exposures (SA-CCR)*.
+Bank for International Settlements (BIS).

+Black, F., & Scholes, M. (1973).
+The pricing of options and corporate liabilities. *Journal of Political Economy, 81*(3), 637–654.

-Brigo D., Capponi A., Pallavicini A., Papatheodorou V. Bilateral counterparty risk valuation with stochastic dynamical models and application to Credit Default Swaps.
-London 2011.
+Brigo, D., & Capponi, A. (2010).
+Bilateral counterparty risk valuation with stochastic dynamical models and application to credit default swaps. *International Journal of Theoretical and Applied Finance, 13*(7), 1103–1149.

-Brigo D., Capponi A. Simplifying bilateral counterparty risk valuation under correlation between default and interest rates.
-Quantitative Finance.
-London 2010.

-Brigo D., Masetti M. Risk-Neutral Pricing of Counterparty Risk.
-In: Pykhtin M. (ed.).
-Counterparty Credit Risk Modeling: Risk Management, Pricing and Regulation.
-Risk Books.
-London 2005.

-Canabarro E., Picoult E., Wilde T. Counterparty risk and concentration risk in credit portfolios.
-Journal of Banking and Finance.
-New York 2003.

-Dante G., Zhu S. Path-dependent options and counterparty credit exposure simulation.
-Risk Magazine.
-London 2005.

-Duffie D. Counterparty Credit Risk Modelling.
-Journal of Banking and Finance.
-2003.
+Crouhy, M., Galai, D., & Mark, R. (2000).
+A comparative analysis of current credit risk models. *Journal of Banking & Finance, 24*(1–2), 59–117.

+Duffie, D., & Singleton, K. (2003). *Credit Risk: Pricing, Measurement, and Management*.
+Princeton University Press.

+Engle, R. F. (1982).
+Autoregressive conditional heteroskedasticity with estimates of the variance of United Kingdom inflation. *Econometrica, 50*(4), 987–1007.

-Gibson M. Understanding the Risk of Counterparty Credit Exposure.
-Board of Governors of the Federal Reserve System.
-Washington 2005.
+Gibson, M. S. (2005).
+Measuring credit risk in the presence of collateral. *Finance and Economics Discussion Series 2005-64*, Board of Governors of the Federal Reserve System (U.S.).

-Kamtchueng G. Credit valuation adjustment (CVA) and the post-Lehman counterparty risk management framework.
-London 2011.

-Lu J., Juan M. Comparative study of Credit Valuation Adjustment (CVA) models for counterparty credit risk measurement.
-Journal of Financial Risk Management.
-2011.

-Picoult E. Measuring Exposure at Default for Derivatives.
-Risk Magazine.
-London 2002.
+Gregory, J. (2015). *Counterparty Credit Risk and Credit Valuation Adjustment: A Continuing Challenge for Global Financial Markets* (2nd ed.).
+Wiley Finance.

+Hull, J. C. (2018). *Options, Futures, and Other Derivatives* (10th ed.).
+Pearson Education.

+Jarrow, R., & Turnbull, S. (1995).
+Pricing derivatives on financial securities subject to credit risk. *Journal of Finance, 50*(1), 53–85.

+Merton, R. C. (1974).
+On the pricing of corporate debt: The risk structure of interest rates. *Journal of Finance, 29*(2), 449–470.

-Pykhtin M., Zhu S. A Guide to Counterparty Risk Modelling.
-Risk Magazine.
-London 2006.
+Pykhtin, M., & Zhu, S. (2006).
+A guide to modeling counterparty credit risk. *GARP Risk Review, 28*(5), 16–22.

+Saunders, A., & Allen, L. (2002). *Credit Risk Measurement: New Approaches to Value at Risk and Other Paradigms* (2nd ed.).
+Wiley-Finance.

+Vasicek, O. (1984).
+Credit valuation. *KMV Corporation Working Paper*.

+Zhang, D., Zhou, H., & Zhu, H. (2009).
+Explaining credit default swap spreads with the equity volatility and jump risks of individual firms. *Review of Financial Studies, 22*(12), 5099–5131.